-Sites of special scientific interest: responsibilities of owners and occupiers
+Sites of special scientific interest (SSSI): responsibilities of owners and occupiers

-Check if your land is within a SSSI
+To check if land is designated a SSSI

 To see documents for a SSSI, such as its reason for designation and location, use the designated sites search.